-Austin’s 911 Communications Center supports 1,740 police officers and receives approximately 1 million calls per year.
+Austin’s Emergency Communications Center supports over 1,800 police officers and receives approximately 1 million 911 calls per year.
 The communications center is operational 24/7 and is staffed with over 200 civilian employees.
-Highly-trained 911 call takers and police dispatchers relay critical information from callers to police officers ensuring they respond as quickly and safely as possible.
-The 911 communications center serves both emergency 911 and non-emergency calls.
+Highly-trained 911 call takers and police dispatchers relay critical information from callers to police officers, ensuring they respond as quickly and safely as possible.
+The 911 communications center answers both emergency 911 and non-emergency calls.

 911 Call Taker